ordina-jworks/ordina-jworks.github.io/_posts/2019-08-05-deploy-spring-boot-kubernetes.md

 ### Deployment

-Now that the Docker image is created we can now deploy it on the Kubernetes cluster.
+Now that the Docker image is created, we can now deploy it on the Kubernetes cluster.
 First we need to create a deployment configuration file.
 This file contains the configuration on how the application should run.

 ```yaml